 This is why you will find varieties on my site that are not particularly great for productivity, or look strange etc. I am not about to dictate to people what sort of potatoes are ‘best’ or that they should grow.
 Everyone has their own goals and interests.

 My breeding goals are:

-1, Develop useful or practical novelty varieties.
-My customers are more interested in fun and interesting colours, textures, and shapes more than high producing but bland tubers.
+1, Develop useful and practical novelty varieties.
+My customers tend to be more interested in fun and interesting colours, textures, and shapes than high producing but bland tubers.

 I do have some production goals though, I do generally select for plants that produce ok, at least 1kg per plant, even for diploids.

 2, Producing day neutral varieties that produce at least two crops per season.
 If I come across an exceptional variety that is short day (only produces tubers close to winter, so only one crop in a season) then I will keep it, but for the most part my varieties will crop at any time of the year.

 3, Many of my varieties do not have a long dormancy period which makes them harder to store over winter in cold areas.
 I am trying to select for those that will store until ready to plant.